I hope you all enjoyed seeing some of the very latest harp guitar projects in last week’s blog.

 Just as harp guitars often confuse the innocent, so do “sitar guitars” and other inventions and experiments with harp-like sympathetic strings.
 I frequently highlight them on Harpguitars.net due to either the visual similarity or occasional “cross-over” playing styles.
 Here’s a bunch of new ones:

-Stephen Sedgwick (who himself had made a sitar guitar sans extra strings and an internal sympathetic strings guitar) pointed me to these recently: (Left) Linda Manzer – no stranger to extra strings! – has a new sitar guitar, while (right) the Versoul company added a bank of (harp?) strings to their acoustic sitar guitar.
+Stephen Sedgwick (who himself had made a sitar guitar sans extra strings and an internal sympathetic strings guitar) pointed me to these recently: (Above) Linda Manzer – no stranger to extra strings! – has a new sitar guitar, while (below) the Versoul company added a bank of (harp?) strings to their acoustic sitar guitar.

-In 2007, a new more portable instrument was completed by Bob Van de Kerckhove in Cremona, Italy (right).
+In 2007, a new more portable instrument was completed by Bob Van de Kerckhove in Cremona, Italy (below).

 Finally, 2012 saw this beautiful new electro-acoustic version by Michele Benincaso of Stockholm, Sweden (below).

 It has 34 strings arranged on its 3 “necks.”
 In theory, the sympathetic strings can be played as well.

 Here’s another gorgeous and intricate double-neck guitar with sympathetic strings by Philipp Neumann of Germany, made for a guitarist who wanted a second neck 5-string fretless oud neck.